OctopusDeploy/blog/README.md

 Posts are organized in year-month directories (e.g., 2025-01/).
 Find or create the directory that is roughly when your post is going out and add your files there.

-If you're unsure about the content and would like feedback on a work in progress, you can create a draft PR and tag @TeganAli with your request, however she'll do a full review and edit when the post is submitted as a PR and she's assigned as a reviewer.

-When you're happy with your post and it's ready for review, please create a PR.
-Go through the checklist on the [PR template](https://github.com/OctopusDeploy/blog/blob/master/.github/pull_request_template.md), assign @TeganAli as reviewer, and drop a note in Slack in #topic-content-marketing.
+When you're happy with your post, please create a PR.
+Go through the checklist on the [PR template](https://github.com/OctopusDeploy/blog/blob/master/.github/pull_request_template.md) and complete all the steps before you assign @TeganAli as reviewer.
+When ready, please drop a note in Slack in #topic-content-marketing.
 (No need to fill out a content brief.)

-The editing process takes time and we have a schedule of posts, so giving us at least one week's notice is preferred and appreciated.
+The editing process takes time, and we have a schedule of posts, so giving us at least one week's notice is preferred and appreciated.
 For time-sensitive posts, we'll do our best to get the post published as soon as possible.
 Please consider that the design team also needs time to create a blog image.

+(If you're feeling unsure about your content and would like feedback on a work in progress, you can create a draft PR and tag @TeganAli with your request, however she'll do a full review and edit when the post is submitted as a PR and she's assigned as a reviewer.)